Skip to content

 Some credit cards, such as those offering cashback or other perks, will often charge an annual fee.
 The amount can vary widely, depending on the type of card and the benefits on offer.

-Some cards will waive this fee for the first year, so it may be worth calculating before you apply how much it will cost you in the second year and beyond, and whether this outweighs the benefits.
+Some cards will waive this fee for the first year.
+So before you apply, it may be worth calculating how much it will cost you in the second year and beyond, and whether this outweighs the benefits.

 If you don’t pay at least the minimum repayment each month, you’ll be charged a missed payment fee of around £12.
 This will show up as a ‘default charge’ on your bill and could also damage your credit score.